byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 <div id="running"/>

-## Getting Started
+## **Getting Started**

 ---

 TridyDB, at least in its current form, is a NodeJS application.
 Therefore, it requires NodeJS to be installed along with its package manager NPM.
 Additionally, there are a number of libraries expected with it, but this is, of course, easily managed using NPM.
 It is required that NodeJS and NPM are installed first before attempting to install or run TridyDB, however, NPM is responsible for the libraries surrounding TridyDB.

-Install scripts are provided with TridyDB as "install.ps1" (PowerShell) and "install.sh", which are tested as functional on both Windows and Linux, respectively.
+To install TridyDB as an application, install scripts are provided with TridyDB as "install.ps1" (PowerShell) and "install.sh", which are tested as functional on both Windows and Linux, respectively.
 Compatibility with MacOS is not yet guaranteed, and the install scripts do not have guaranteed intercompatibility either (using PowerShell for Linux or Bash for Windows via.
 WSL/Cygwin).
 The install scripts will automatically install the required libraries if needed.

-They will also optionally add TridyDB to the system's PATH variable, making it callable from anywhere inside a terminal or command prompt with just `tridydb`, though the user is expected to move or rename the directory beforehand as they see fit.
-An uninstall script is provided as a way to reverse this.s
+These will also optionally add TridyDB to the system's PATH variable, making it callable from anywhere inside a terminal or command prompt with just `tridydb`, though the user is expected to move or rename the directory beforehand as they see fit.
+An uninstall script is provided as a way to reverse the changes made by the install scripts.

 <br>

 <div id="package"/>

-## As a Package
+## **As a Package**

 The easiest method of using TridyDB, and the most preferrable if the application using it is another Node application, is to import it as a package into your project.